Ready to attract new clients with this SEO guide for accountants?

-Research has shown that a short url helps to better rank a web page.
+Research has shown that a short URL helps rank a web page better.

-Start with your main keyword & use modifiers such as best, guide, review, price, quote.
+Start with your primary keyword & use modifiers such as best, guide, review, price, and quote.
 Use 55 characters.

-Put the main keyword at the start of the meta descriptions field and be fairly persuasive to encourage users to click on your result in Google.
-Use 155 characters.
+Put the primary keyword at the start of the meta descriptions field and be persuasive to encourage users to click on your result in Google.

 Page length & topic

 The average top 10 result contains 1890 words, and pages around a topic or multiple keywords rank better.

-So far, I’ve written 2420 words is this article in order to make the content better and more useful that any other SEO article for accountants.
+I’ve written 2420 words so far to improve the content and make it more useful for accountants.

-Your page should have an outbound link to an authority site to help Google understand your page & have 3 links on your page to other pages on your website.
+You should have an outbound link to an authority site on your page and three other links on your page to other pages.

 Page speed is a small ranking factor, so check and use a page speed tool.

 Images are the biggest culprit in slowing down a page.

-Use TinyPNG to optimise your images before uploading to your website or use image compression plugin with WordPress
+Use TinyPNG to optimise your images before uploading to your website, or use an image compression plugin with WordPress.

 Images & videos